 A specific reason(s) and dollar amount must be documented for waiving each individual penalty.
 For example, in the case of negligence and failure to file penalties imposed upon an individual income taxpayer, the authorized employee adjusting the penalty must document the reason(s) for waiving the negligence penalty and the amount waived.
 Additionally, the reason(s) for waiving the failure to file penalty and the amount waived must also be documented.
 However, if the reason for waiving all penalties assessed to a taxpayer is the same, then it is not necessary for the authorized employee to provide a separate explanation for waiving each individual penalty.
 When completing the log, it is acceptable for the reason to be the letter(s) assigned to the list of examples provided in Sections IV, if applicable.
-For example, a penalty waived because of the death of the taxpayer, as discussed on page 7 of this document, may be documented in the log as reason: "RP #97-6, Section IV.
+For example, a penalty waived because of the death of the taxpayer, as discussed below in this document, may be documented in the log as reason: "RP #98-3, Section IV.
 B," or using the code listed on the back of the penalty log.

 Penalty logs must be retained for five years and may be destroyed after such time at the discretion of the division administrator.
 Each employee is responsible for retaining his own penalty log, unless the division administrator directs otherwise.

 In addition, all documentation must be retained in the appropriate file.
 This documentation should include the taxpayer's request for penalty waiver as well as the authorized employee's written approval to waive the penalty.

-- E. In order to ensure consistent treatment among taxpayers and maintain adherence to the general standard discussed in Section II, employees should carefully consider the facts and circumstances of each case when waiving penalties for reasons not listed in this document. - F. Once it has been determined a penalty will be waived, the adjustment should be properly reflected on the receivables system pursuant to currently established procedures. - G. When the facts and circumstances do not justify the waiver of a penalty, the department employee should communicate with the taxpayer why the penalty was not waived and the appeal rights available. - H. Special rules apply for civil fraud penalties.
-When a Revenue Agent=s Report (RAR) indicates the Internal Revenue Service has imposed civil fraud penalties, civil fraud penalties may also be imposed by the Department.
-The auditing division, however, must consult with the Criminal Investigations Department of the Office of General Counsel (CID) if they think criminal penalties may be appropriate.
-Civil fraud penalties may also be appropriate when an RAR is not received from the Internal Revenue Service, however, an employee must consult CID prior to imposing the civil fraud penalty which does not result from an RAR.
+E. In order to ensure consistent treatment among taxpayers and maintain adherence to the general standard discussed in Section II, employees should carefully consider the facts and circumstances of each case when waiving penalties for reasons not listed in this document.

+- F. Once it has been determined a penalty will be waived, the adjustment should be properly reflected on the receivables system pursuant to currently established procedures. - G. When the facts and circumstances do not justify the waiver of a penalty, the department employee should communicate with the taxpayer why the penalty was not waived and the appeal rights available. - H. Civil fraud penalties may only be waived by the Department's Director.1